 Professionalism is more strongly emphasized when everyone is together in person

 After six months of Zoom meetings, most employees are looking forward to all of the benefits they'll get when they are able to have face-to-face, offline meetings with their colleagues.
-From better collaboration to more opportunities for creativity, meeting in person is still the best way to build stronger relationships.
+From better collaboration to more opportunities for creativity, meeting in person is still one of the best ways for people to feel a sense of connection with their team and a proven way to build stronger relationships.